 When beginning the surrogacy journey, many pressing questions often arise.
 Once the questions around cost and timeline have been answered, intended parents often wonder where their surrogate will be located.
-Which begs the question, is surrogacy practiced everywhere?
+Which lead to the question, is surrogacy practiced everywhere?

 Since there are no federal laws regulating surrogacy in the United States, state-by-state surrogacy laws can be confusing.
 So, what states allow surrogate mothers?
 You may have heard surrogacy is only “legally safe” in a few select states, such as California and Illinois.
-However, as surrogacy law has evolved, that is no longer the case.
+As surrogacy law has evolved, however, that is no longer the case.

 Over the last decade, more and more states have embraced surrogacy by formally recognizing it as a legitimate way for individuals and couples to create their families.
 Specifically, many states have taken legislative action to regulate and protect the rights of the various parties.